Modern architecture: Late modernist architecture

 Late modernist architecture is generally understood to include buildings designed (1968–1980) with exceptions.
 Modernist architecture includes the buildings designed between 1945 and the 1960s.
 The late modernist style is characterized by bold shapes and sharp corners, slightly more defined than Brutalist architecture.

 Postwar modernism in the United States (1945–1985)

 The International Style of architecture had appeared in Europe, particularly in the Bauhaus movement, in the late 1920s.
-In 1932 it was recognized and given a name at an Exhibition at the Museum of Modern Art in New York City organized by architect Philip Johnson and architectural critic Henry-Russell Hitchcock, Between 1937 and 1941, following the rise Hitler and the Nazis in Germany, most of the leaders of the German Bauhaus movement found a new home in the United States, and played an important part in the development of American modern architecture.
+In 1932 it was recognized and given a name at an Exhibition at the Museum of Modern Art in New York City organized by architect Philip Johnson and architectural critic Henry-Russell Hitchcock, Between 1937 and 1941, following the rise of Hitler and the Nazis in Germany, most of the leaders of the German Bauhaus movement found a new home in the United States, and played an important part in the development of American modern architecture.

 Frank Lloyd Wright and the Guggenheim Museum

 Frank Lloyd Wright was eighty years old in 1947; he had been present at the beginning of American modernism, and though he refused to accept that he belonged to any movement, continued to play a leading role almost to its end.
 One of his most original late projects was the campus of Florida Southern College in Lakeland, Florida, begun in 1941 and completed in 1943.
 He designed nine new buildings in a style that he described as "The Child of the Sun".
 He wrote that he wanted the campus to "grow out of the ground and into the light, a child of the sun".

 He completed several notable projects in the 1940s, including the Johnson Wax Headquarters and the Price Tower in Bartlesville, Oklahoma (1956).
 The building is unusual that it is supported by its central core of four elevator shafts; the rest of the building is cantilevered to this core, like the branches of a tree.
 Wright originally planned the structure for an apartment building in New York City.
 That project was cancelled because of the Great Depression, and he adapted the design for an oil pipeline and equipment company in Oklahoma.
 He wrote that in New York City his building would have been lost in a forest of tall buildings, but that in Oklahoma it stood alone.
 The design is asymmetrical; each side is different.

 In 1943 he was commissioned by the art collector Solomon R. Guggenheim to design a museum for his collection of modern art.
 His design was entirely original; a bowl-shaped building with a spiral ramp inside that led museum visitors on an upward tour of the art of the 20th century.
 Work began in 1946 but it was not completed until 1959, the year that he died.